 Mr. Karrels, Senior Vice President, Chief Financial Officer and Corporate Secretary, joined us in May 2008 and has over 25 years of experience in finance, with a significant portion of that time working for, or on behalf of, life sciences companies.
 Prior to joining us, he served as Executive Director of Finance at Jazz Pharmaceuticals, Inc., where he was responsible for the company’s financial planning and analysis and investor relations activities.
 Prior to joining Jazz Pharmaceuticals, Mr. Karrels was in the Global Healthcare Investment Banking Group at Merrill Lynch, serving most recently as a Director.
 Mr. Karrels holds an M.B.A. from Stanford University and a B.B.A. from the University of Notre Dame.

-Mr. Risser, Senior Vice President, Business Development & Portfolio Management and Chief Business Officer, joined us in March 2009.
+Mr. Risser, Chief Operating Officer, joined us in March 2009.
 Prior to joining us, Mr. Risser held the position of Senior Director, Business Development in the pharmaceutical group at Johnson & Johnson, where he worked from 2003 to 2009.
 Before Johnson & Johnson, Mr. Risser started and built a consulting practice that provided counsel to emerging life science companies in the United States and Europe.
 Earlier in his career, Mr. Risser held venture capital and investment banking positions with BA Venture Partners and Lehman Brothers Holdings Inc., respectively.
 Mr. Risser holds an M.B.A. from Stanford University and a B.A. from Yale University.